 It seems every week we say “we’re too busy” and “we have too much stuff!”

 It has gotten so bad, that I hate going down to our basement.
 Seeing all that stuff is overwhelming.
-We agreed we have to get rid of things and we’ve made attempts, but have a long way to go.
+We agreed we have to get rid of things (including distractions) and we’ve made attempts, but have a long way to go.

 The first week of August is National Simplify Your Life Week and you’re no doubt thinking I’m the wrong person to write this post, but if good intentions count, I am.
 This is important to me.